Staging Saves Money

 The misconception that staging services are expensive is the one thing keeping many real estate agents from pursuing it as a possible selling tool.
 However, should a price drop be avoided, that cost is made up for and every day that a home sits on the market is a day not spent building equity in a new home.

 Staging can also be done quite efficiently.
 In most cases, a home can be properly staged in a matter of hours, not a matter of days, and will fit seamlessly into the flow of a marketing plan.
 Those that specialize in staging are well aware of the time pressures of selling a property and have experience operating within a selling framework.

 Of course, there are drawbacks to staging and it would be unfair to paint it as a silver bullet to the selling process.
-There is cost involved, a lack of control over how the home is portrayed and the possibility that the way the home shows is not the barrier to getting a buyer interested.
+There is a cost involved, a lack of control over how the home is portrayed, and the possibility that the way the home shows is not the barrier to getting a buyer interested.

 Showing a home is an important part of the selling process but it is not the only part of the selling process.
 Investing in staging might not help a home that suffers from a price well above what the market dictates, for example.
-Staging should be evaluated on a case by case basis with the aid of a real estate agent in order to make sure that it is the right step for your particular property.
+Staging should be evaluated on a case-by-case basis with the aid of a real estate agent in order to make sure that it is the right step for your particular property.
 It will always help your home show better but if that is not the problem, that money might be best spent elsewhere.

-Staging is certainly not the perfect solution to a slow real estate market, but it does present itself as another option for a real estate agent to motivate buyers with an attractive, well-shown home.
+Staging is certainly not the perfect solution to a slow real estate market, but it does present itself as another option for a real estate agent to motivate buyers with attractive, well-shown homes.
 Work with your real estate agent on exploring staging as a possibility and while it may not be perfect for every situation, it is certainly worth exploring.